Schiiss/blog/_posts/2024-11-11-building-an-agentic-personal-assistant.md

 Since we have mocked our API calls in Python, it is very easy to integrate it into LangGraph.
 In this case, I am going to leverage the [ReAct agent](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/#react-implementation) since we are going to want out application to select between a few tools to register a plate.

-The agent will be structured like this where it will take in some input (visitor information) and will select from a series of tool until the agent determines that the user's input has been addressed.
+The agent will be structured like this where it will take in some input (visitor information) and will select from a series of tools until the agent determines that the user's input has been addressed.

 [![agent_nodes](/blog/assets/images/blog_images/building-an-agentic-personal-assistant/agent_nodes.png)](/blog/assets/images/blog_images/building-an-agentic-personal-assistant/agent_nodes.png){:target="_blank"}